As the second plane hit the second tower, I turned to the software developer sitting next to me and said “We’re at war.”

 I love this more.

-The single guy who was a serious computer geek now owns two businesses, created 25 jobs, attracted and married a woman who loves and inspires me every day, and has two beautiful daughters who keep me young.
+The single guy who was a serious computer geek now started, grew, and sold one business, owns a second business, attracted and married a woman who loves and inspires me every day, and has two beautiful daughters who keep me young.

 That other guy is long gone.